 It must be tough being a plant, worrying that some bird or bug will munch on you.
 But some plants fight back: the pitcher plant eats bugs!
-How does it do this?
 The plant has tube shapes filled with a sweet, sticky liquid.
-Ants and flies that dare to come close slide down the leaves into the pool, and can’t get out.
-Eventually they mix into the liquid and disappear; that’s how the plant “eats” the vitamins.
-So our friend James H. asked, how many bugs can a pitcher plant eat in a year? (and sent a photo of his own pet plants!)
-We haven’t found exact numbers, but one scientist figured out that some plants can catch up to 20 bugs at a time!
+Ants and flies slide down the leaves into the pool, and can’t get out.
+Eventually they mix into the liquid; that’s how the plant “eats” the vitamins.
+One scientist figured out that some plants catch up to 20 bugs at a time!

 Wee ones: If a plant eats breakfast, lunch, and dinner just like you do, how many meals in a day is that?